pypa/pipx/docs/installation.md

 is `/opt/pipx`, can be overridden with environment variable `PIPX_GLOBAL_HOME`.
 Make sure to run `sudo pipx ensurepath --global` if you intend to use this feature.

-Note that `--global` argument is not supported on Windows.
+Note that the `--global` argument is not supported on Windows.

 ## Upgrade pipx